paypal/load-watcher/README.md

 1) SignalFx
 2) Kubernetes Metrics Server

+These clients fetch CPU usage currently, support for other resources will be added later as needed.

 # Tutorial

 This tutorial will guide you to build load watcher Docker image, which can be deployed to work with Trimaran scheduler plugins.